YahyaZekry/NLP-Islamic-Coach/02_methodologies/01_cinema_mind/07_assessment.md

 ### Islamic Perspective Assessment Flow
 ```
-9. Islamic Perspective Exploration:
+7. Islamic Perspective Exploration:
    - Instruction: "Now consider this scene from a perspective of عبودية (servitude to Allah)."
    - Ask: "How would this scene appear through the lens of divine purpose?"
    - Follow-up: "What shifts in your understanding from this perspective?"
    - Calibration: Note spiritual integration indicators (I could see Allah's wisdom in)

-10. Position Integration Assessment:
+8. Position Integration Assessment:
    - Ask: "Which of these perspectives feels most natural to access?"
    - Follow-up: "Which provides the most valuable insights?"
    - Follow-up: "Which is most challenging to maintain?"
    - Calibration: Note position preference patterns and integration capabilities
 ```

 ### Challenging Scenario Assessment Flow
 ```
-11. Stress Position Assessment:
+9. Stress Position Assessment:
    - Instruction: "Think of a recent challenging interaction or conflict."
    - Ask: "What position do you automatically take in this scenario?"
    - Follow-up: "How difficult is it to shift to other perspectives?"
    - Calibration: Note position flexibility under stress

-12. Default Pattern Recognition:
+10. Default Pattern Recognition:
     - Identify default position under challenge
     - Note position access limitations under stress
     - Assess position flexibility correlation with emotional state
 ```

-### AI Decision Tree
+### Position Assessment Decision Tree
 ```
 Based on Position Assessment: